robedamo/data_analysis_project/Chaky/README.md

 Code:

-  -"daily_patrols_project.py": python code that contains the last version used in order to obtain the results
+  -"Chaky_Police.ipynb": python code that contains the last version used in order to obtain the results.

   The following libraries with the corresponding versions have been used: